FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 - Teaching device

   You may need to clean the teach pendant screen.
 It is recommended to use a standard mild industrial cleaner that does not contain diluents or any corrosive additives.
 Do not wipe the screen with abrasive materials.
-Fawbots don't market specific cleaning agents.
+FAIRINO don't market specific cleaning agents.

 - The button box